ECON 2515 - Intermediate Applied Econometrics II

 General Course Information

-Course Code ECON 2515 Course Intermediate Applied Econometrics II Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week.
+Course Code ECON 2515 Course Intermediate Applied Econometrics II Coordinating Unit Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week.
 Intensive in Summer Semester Available for Study Abroad and Exchange Y Prerequisites ECON 1008 or ECON 1011 or equivalent Incompatible ECON 2504 Assumed Knowledge ECON 1005 and ECON 1012 Restrictions Not suitable for BEc(Adv) students Course Description This course provides an introduction to the econometric techniques used to analyse data sets in economics, business and finance.
 It builds on basic statistics, inference and regression as covered in introductory statistics courses but does not include time series econometrics.
 The focus is on understanding the methods involved, using statistical software to provide the results and then interpreting and commenting on these results.
 The course reviews basic statistics, regression and inference, and then introduces multiple regression analysis, which remains the most commonly used statistical technique in econometrics.
 The remainder of the course considers various practical aspects of linear regression models and may include dummy variables, different functional forms and the consequences of violation of the classical regression assumptions.

 Course Coordinator: Dr Nadya Baryshnikova